Keto Sweeteners in Malaysia

 There are 4 types of natural sweeteners available in Malaysia, namely xylitol, erythritol, erythritol monk fruit and stevia.
 These sweeteners are available in liquid, powder and granulate formulations.

 Stevia is the most widely available sweetener before the availability of sugar alcohols as it is plant-based and deemed to be halal.
 Do check the ingredients when buying as stevia is often blended with other sweetener to mask the bitter aftertaste.
+You may even get dried Stevia leaves from Chinese Medicine Hall.

 One interesting fact of sugar alcohol which is known as polyol actually has no alcohol in it.
 Hence, the halal certification.
 One common characteristic of these sugar alcohols is that they are quickly absorbed into the body, pass through and excreted out as urine or faeces unchanged.
 Hence the zero calories.
 Because they are not digested by the body, so you don't count them towards your daily carbohydrate limit.
 One precaution to those with gut issues or prone to tummy problems, xylitol is not for you.